dimsmol/life_info/cooking/misc.md

 - put into boiling water, boil for 10-15 min
 - it's ready if you can pierce it with a fork

+## Buckwheat

+- 1 part of buckwheat + 2 parts of water

 ## Chickpeas

 - [src](http://skolkovarim.ru/krupy/recepty-vkusnyx-supov-iz-nuta.html)